ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 A comprehensive answer to the second question is provided by the general abstract concept of [[schreiber:differential cohomology in an (∞,1)-topos]].
 Here in this introduction we will not go into the full abstract theory, but using classical tools we get pretty close.
 What we describe is a generalization of the concept of [[parallel transport]] to [[higher parallel transport]].
 As we shall see, this is naturally expressed in terms of [[∞-anafunctor]]s out of [[path n-groupoid]]s.
 This reflects how the full abstract theory arises in the context of an [[∞-connected (∞,1)-topos]] that comes canonically with a notion of [[schreiber:path ∞-groupoid]]s.

-We being below the discussion of $\infty$-connection by reviewing the classical theory of [[connection on a bundle]] in a way that will make its generalization to higher connections relatively straightforward:
+Below we begin the discussion of $\infty$-connection by reviewing the classical theory of [[connection on a bundle]] in a way that will make its generalization to higher connections relatively straightforward:

 * [Connections on principal bundles](#ConnectionOnPrincipalBundle).